 Approval of the ballot questions would result in a property tax increase beginning with taxes payable in 2020, and the debt service tax levies would remain in place for 20 years.
-To determine the estimated impact of the proposed ballot questions on your 2020 taxes, follow the instructions below or view sample property types and values here.
+To determine your estimated 2020 school district property taxes, follow the instructions below or view sample property types and values here.

 Click on the link below, choose the way to look for your property, and select “Agree” on the following screen.
 Input your search criteria and click “Search”.
 Select your parcel from the results screen on the left.
 On the right side of the screen under “Reports”, choose “Valuation Notice” and click “Go”.
 Use the value shown for “Estimated Market Value” in the tax calculator below.

 Click on the link below, choose the state of MN and county of Wabasha and then click “Property Search”.
 Enter the search criteria for your property and click Search.
 Choose your parcel from the search results screen on the left.
 Scroll down to the “Valuation” section and use the “Estimated Market Value” shown for the most recent assessment year in the tax calculator below.